• Aughney

 Born June 26, 1855 in Greenwich, England, Richard was the 2nd oldest child of Richard and Rachel Pennell.
 Richard immigrated on the S. S. Niger with his family from Liverpool to Quebec City May 11, 1871.
 He married Margaret "Mag" McLaren in 1879.
 According to the 1891 Census, Richard Jr. lived at the property next… Read more: Pennell: Richard “Dick” William Job

 Rachel wanted to return to England after the Pennells and the Hones brickmaking business in Carlton Place failed.
 But, undeterred, Richard tried again by applying for a land grant in Bonfield Township at Rutherglen where they obtained crown land in approximately 1879.
-Richard loaded his family (now 6 children) into a sleigh and made his… Read more: Pennell: Richard Pennell (& Rachel Crew)
+Richard loaded his family (now 6 children) into a sleigh and made his… Read more: Pennell: Richard & Rachel Crew

 • Pennell: Susan and Rachel